Samsquamptch/Samsquamptch/README.md

 - Netscript 1.0 (Subset of JavaScript)
 - SQL

-## Current Primary Project
+## Latest Project
-[Bands I've Seen](https://github.com/Samsquamptch/BandsIveSeen) - A CRUD app written in Java to track what gigs you've been to and what bands you've seen.
+[Bands I've Seen](https://github.com/Samsquamptch/BandsIveSeen/) - A CRUD app written in Java to track what gigs you've been to and what bands you've seen.
 All gig details are stored in a SQLite database, which can then be read, edited, or deleted.
-Uses the Java Swing Framework for the GUI.
-Still a work in progress.
+Uses the Java Swing Framework for the GUI. v1.0.0 has been released, although more improvements may be added in the future.

 ## Other Github Projects